kubevirt/containerized-data-importer/hack/README.md

     - No `build-cloner` target exists as the code is written in bash
 - `test`: execute all tests (_NOTE:_ `WHAT` is expected to match the go cli pattern for paths e.g. `./pkg/...`.
 This differs slightly from rest of the `make` targets)
     - `test-unit`: execute all tests under `./pkg/...`
     - `test-functional`: execute functional tests under `./tests/...`.
-Reads from `TEST_ARGS` to pass through flags to tested code
+Additional test flags can be passed to the test binary via the `TEST_ARGS` variable, see below for an example.
 - `build-functest-image-init`: build the init container for the testing file server
 - `build-functest-image-http` build the http container for the testing file server
 - `docker`: compile all binaries and build all containerized